 While this isn’t surprising‚ it’s concerning.
-And it’s these types of consumer debt problems that lead to bankruptcy filing in Los Angeles.
+And it’s these types of consumer debt problems that lead to bankruptcy filing in Woodland Hills.
 Bankruptcy isn’t the bad word it may have been years ago.
 Millions of Americans each year are so overwhelmed with debt that they need protection and the law is designed with those people in mind.
 It is a consumer protection law — protection from the real estate market‚ protection from the actions of banks and protection from the predatory lending practices of credit card companies.

 According to the MSNBC.com article‚ more parents are attempting to save for college — about 67 percent of those surveyed — but the pressures of the economy and the high cost of education are making the savings more difficult.
 The same survey in 2007 found that only 58 percent of those questioned by Fidelity Investments were saving money for college for their kids.

 The survey also found that more than 50 percent of the parents who have children younger than 5 are still paying off student loans of their own and about half are paying an average of $576 per month for day care or preschool costs.
 Forty percent of those are also putting aside money for college.